War of Honor: Plot summary

 Five years have passed since a truce was reached between Manticore and Haven, but there is still no formal peace treaty.
 Even though neither side wishes to resume fighting, political circumstances in both nations threaten to plunge them into war.

 On Manticore, the administration of Prime Minister High Ridge focuses on strengthening its political position.
 They are determined to remain at least technically at war with Haven - peace would terminate the special war taxes they are diverting from the Royal Manticoran Navy's budget for their welfare programs and vote-buying schemes, and would end their ability to postpone elections in which they expect to lose their fragile majority.
 Manticore's allies, most notably Grayson and Erewhon, are infuriated with the new government's carelessness and outright rudeness in foreign affairs.
 From their seats in the House of Lords, Honor Harrington and Hamish Alexander voice their opposition to the High Ridge Administration's policies, and the government takes actions to discredit the war heroes.

 Haven struggles to rebuild after the fall of the People's Republic.
-President Pritchart's administration faces increasing pressure from certain political factions that demand the Republic to be more assertive in its negotiations with the Star Kingdom.
+President Pritchart's administration faces increasing pressure from certain political factions that demand the Republic be more assertive in its negotiations with the Star Kingdom.
 Admiral Thomas Theisman has to restore the Havenite Navy's morale and fighting capabilities after the long war with Manticore and a protracted campaign to conquer the remnants of the old People's Republic.

 The Andermani Empire, at the encouragement of the Republic's secretary of state, has adopted a confrontational stance with Manticore over the chaos-ridden Silesian Confederacy, and Honor Harrington is sent to the planet Sidemore, located near Silesian space, with a task force.
 She is ordered to go to Silesia at the behest of the Royal Navy's new management, who wishes to get her out of the political arena.
 The intention is to keep a close eye on the Andermani and their activities, and the risk of war between Manticore and the Empire is steadily rising.